lmh96/clickyGame/README.md

 # clickyGame
-a game about clicking buttons. but not the wrong buttons. you'll see what I mean I hope.
+A game about clicking buttons.
+But not the wrong buttons.
+You'll see what I mean I hope.